 Another relatively simple solution you may want to consider is to put double-sided tape around your cords.
-Your cat will not enjoy the sticky taste of the tape, so they won’t want to chew your cords anymore.
+Your cat will not enjoy the sticky taste of the tape, so it won’t want to chew your cords anymore.

 Using tape to cover the cords is a cheap option.
 A few rolls of tape will probably be all you’ll need to cover all the cords in your home.
-Beware though, if you plan to remove the tape at some point in the future, the cords may have a sticky residue on them.
+Beware, though, if you plan to remove the tape at some point in the future, the cords may have a sticky residue on them.

 8. Deter Your Cat When You Spot Them Chewing